rag2180/WeatherData_extraction/README.md

 It is a script with which we can extract data of as many past years as we want (until and unless it is available at "https://www.timeanddate.com/weather/india/amritsar/")(by changing the variables m and y in the script).The sample output of this script are shown in 3 png files named 'High_Temp.png', 'Low_Temp.png', 'Average_Temp.png'

 About the file : weather_underground_api
 /www.wunderground.com's API is used to get weather data in json format.
-The data is parsed, filtered and plotted on graph such that graph shows 10 days forecast consiting of HIGH and LOW temperature.
+The data is parsed, filtered and plotted on graph such that graph shows 10 days forecast consiting of HIGH and LOW temperature. 'forecast_10_days.png' is the sample output of this script.